babel/website/docs/plugin-transform-typescript.md

   };
   ```
 - `--downlevelIteration`
   You can use the `@babel/plugin-transform-for-of` plugin.
-If you are using `@babel/preset-env`, `for...of` is already transpiled using iterators when it isn't supported by your compilation target.
+If you are using `@babel/preset-env`, `for...of` is already transpiled using iterators when it isn't supported by your compilation target(s).
 - `--emitDecoratorMetadata`
-  This option isn't supported by an official Babel package since it is not part of the decorators proposal, but it is a TypeScript-specific addition.
+  This option isn't supported by an official Babel package since it is a TypeScript-specific addition and not part of the decorators proposal.
   If you rely on this feature, you can use the community plugin [babel-plugin-transform-typescript-metadata](https://github.com/leonardfactory/babel-plugin-transform-typescript-metadata#readme).
 - `--esModuleInterop`
   This is the default behavior of Babel when transpiling ECMAScript modules.
 - `--experimentalDecorators`
   This option enables support for the "legacy" decorator proposal.
-You can enable it in Babel using the `@babel/plugin-proposal-decorators` plugin, altought there are some minor differences.
+You can enable it in Babel using the `@babel/plugin-proposal-decorators` plugin, but please be aware, there are some minor differences.
   ```js
   module.exports = {
     plugins: [